 7. This will select the desired disk.
 At this point, you need to clean the disk completely.
 Cleaning the disk will delete everything from the hard disk.
-If you have existing data into the disk then create a backup first.
+If you have existing data on the disk then create a backup first.

-Type “Clean” and press enter key.
+Type “Clean” and press the enter key.